-Visiting Burj Khalifa, the tallest building in the world … for now
+Visiting Burj Khalifa, the tallest building in the world

-(Disclosure: This post contains affiliate links, which means if you click on them and buy tickets, I will receive a small commission.
-This will not affect your price.)
+Disclosure: This post contains affiliate links, which means if you click on them and buy tickets, I will receive a small commission.
+This will not affect your price.

-If you want to go to the top of the Burj Khalifa, you’ll have to pay at least 125 AED, which is €30 (US$34).
+If you want to go to the top of the Burj Khalifa, you’ll have to pay at least AED179, which is €42 (US$49).

 And when I say go to the top of the Burj Khalifa, I don’t really mean the top.
 I mean the 124th and 125th floor.
-To reach the 148th floor, it’ll cost you at least AED350.
-That’s €85 ($95)!
+To reach the 148th floor, it’ll cost you at least AED399 (€94 or US$109), and that’s just in the off-peak morning and evening hours; it goes up from there.

 Not visiting Burj Khalifa